- Are static variables inherited by subclasses?

 - Majority of the problems are found at the unit-test level.
 For this our Fault Slip-through Analysis of our bugs indicates that the majority of bugs are found in the right level of test.

 - The unit tests are a vital tool to help refactoring.
-I can do multiple run-test - re factor - run test cycles, without making a change to the tests.
-The unit-tests are written to towards the "thing" under test interface, and not just a method or a class.
+I can do multiple run-test - refactor - run-test cycles, without making a change to the tests.
+The unit-tests are written towards the "thing" wrapped in an interface, and not just any method or any class.

 - They reflect the language of the problem definition re using terminology the customer used.
 Ideally Customers should be able to understand the tests.

 - When a test case fails, it points to an actual problem in the component

 - Test cases shouldn't change when we change or extend the system, therefore I can trust them.
 Test cases are the guarantee that what worked yesterday, still works today.
 If we have common methods and utility classes referenced in our tests, that are changed as the system grows then we cannot depend on our tests.
 In other words, if I change my test code, who will test my tests?

 What "smells" to measure that a unit test suite is useless: